segmentio/segment-docs/src/engage/audiences/index.md

 ## Identifier Breakdown

 The audience summary is a breakdown of the percentages of external_ids of users in the audience.
-These are the default ID's that have been included in Identity resolution configuration.
-It shows the portion of the audience that has each identifier, and is used to verify the audience size/profiles are correct and as expected.
+These are the default IDs that Segment includes in your Identity resolution configuration.
+Segment displays the percentage of the audience with each identifier, which you can use to verify the audience size and profiles are correct.

 > info ""
 > The Identifier breakdown won't show custom ID's included in identity resolution configuration.
 Only default external IDs will be shown in the breakdown.